moritz-wagner/COVID19-contacttracing/README.md

 Based on these, for each infection step we determine, which individuals become infected and/or isolated and/or traced.
 Once a contact becomes isolated, their R0 reduces to 0 and they can no longer infect other individuals.
 Different scenarios are illustrated in detail in [figure S8](https://www.medrxiv.org/content/medrxiv/suppl/2020/02/11/2020.02.08.20021162.DC1/2020.02.08.20021162-1.pdf) of the LSHTM study.

 ### Matching infections to contacts
-Given an infector with a number of potential infecteds, these now need to be matched to the infector's contacts.
+Given an infector with a number of potential infecteds (based on a sample from R0), these now need to be matched to the infector's contacts.
 We consider two scenarios:
 1. The infector is a participant: We know all their contacts immediately.
 2. The infector is a contact: Here we don't know the full set of contacts.
 We know their household (HH) contacts, as these are linked to their participant.
 The non-household (non-HH) contacts are sampled from participants of the same age group.
-Note that this may introduce some biases as their may be a relationship between the number of HH and non-HH contacts by age.
+Note that this may introduce some biases as their may be a relationship between the number of HH and non-HH contacts by age. (**Need to sample by urban/rural as well**)

 We then assign which of the contacts become infected based on their weight.
 There are three scenarios where contacts do not become infected and thus the effective reproduction number is reduced:
 1. A contact has already been infected.
 If *n*, the study population, is large most of these pre-existing infections will be HH contacts formed through HH clusters.
 2. The amount of contacts available to an infector, as there will be random draws of R0 that are larger than the total contacts.
 3. Duplicate infections.
 The model is run in generations, where each generation represents all the infections that occur from the infecteds of the previous generation.
 During the infection step, multiple infectors may infect the same individual.
 Again if *n*, the study population, is large most of these duplicated infections will be within the same HH.